JuanPautasso/jp-info/_pages/cv.md

 ## Work Experience

 ### **Ph.D. in Medical Imaging at Radboudumc**
-June 2020 – Present
+2020 – Present
 - Developing a 4D CT imaging modality combined with radiomics analysis to personalize breast cancer treatment.
 - Conducted measurements and computational modeling to characterize the X-ray system and perform quantitative evaluations.
 - Supervised and mentored students, guiding data analysis and image processing, resulting in thesis completions.

----

-### **Consultant in Health-Tech Sector**
-2019 – 2020
-- Identified funding opportunities for a health-tech company, contributing to the development of a new business unit.

 ---

 ### **Software Engineer at Spanish National Center for Cardiovascular Research**
 2018 – 2019
 - Developed and implemented fMRI data processing software that accelerated analysis by 10x and improved patient group comparison accuracy using machine learning.
 ---

 ### **Field Engineer in Health-Tech Sector**